 Angie Cui is a Melbourne-based freelance writer with a love for children’s and young adult literature.
 Her articles have been circulated in publications such as ABC Everyday, SBS Voices, SBS Food, The Guardian, Sydney Morning Herald, Kidspot, Body & Soul, 9Honey and CPA Magazine INTHEBLACK.

 She was born in Harbin, China.
 She came to Australia when she was 18.
 Her background is in accountancy.
-She has worked in the top 4 banks since graduating from Deakin University.
-She now lives in Melbourne with her husband and two children.
+She has worked in the top 10 companies since graduating from Deakin University.
+She lives in Melbourne with her husband and two children.
 She calls her family the “ABC family” – four people, three cultures – Australian Bangladeshi and Chinese (her kids are Australian-born, and her husband is originally from Bangladesh).

-She’s a member of the Children’s Book Council in Australia, Society of Children’s Book Writers & Illustrators and Australian Society of Authors.
+She now works as office manager for the Children’s Book Council (CBCA VIC Branch).
+She’s also a member of Society of Children’s Book Writers & Illustrators (SCBWI) and Australian Society of Authors (ASA).
 She loves the rich culture of her family’s languages and enjoys using languages to tell stories.
-She likes to play with words, twist letter sounds and write about lifestyle, languages, food and cultural parenting.
+She likes to play with words, twist letter sounds and writes about lifestyle, languages, food and cultural parenting.

-She wants her children to see themselves in the stories they read, and children from other multicultural families.
+She wants children from diverse backgrounds to see themselves in the stories they read.
 Currently, she’s working on her own picture books and fiction manuscripts.